civo/status/content/issues/2024-05-01-nyc1-connection-issues.md

 ---

+2024-05-01 23:45:00 UTC

+the work to recover the affected virtual machines and Kubernetes clusters is ongoing.

+---

 2024-05-01 23:15:00 UTC

 We are continuing with recovery of affected workloads.
 We are going to issue the next update within 30 minutes.